mbvillalonga/nail-polish-db/README.md

 # nail-polish-db

-*An interactive web application for managing inventory, product photos, and usage logs in a structured database, built with Python, Flask, and MySQL.*
+*An interactive web application for managing inventory, product photos, and usage logs in a structured relational database.
+Built with Python, Flask, and MySQL.*

 ## Overview